Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 ### Option 2 - Register using PowerShell ###
 We're going to perform the registration from the **MGMT01** machine, which we've been using with the Windows Admin Center.

 1. On **MGMT01**, open **PowerShell as administrator** and run the following code.
-This first established a remote PowerShell connection to the first nodes of your cluster, then installs the necessary tools and PowerShell Module for Azure Stack HCI 20H2 on that node.
+This first establishes a remote PowerShell connection to the first nodes of your cluster, then installs the necessary tools and PowerShell Module for Azure Stack HCI 20H2 on that node.

 ```powershell
 # Edit your node names here